Flexible Differentiable Optimization via Model Transformations: Package structure

-DiffOpt can be decomposed into 5 components and aspects that are covered in the following five sections.
-First, it extends MOI by creating new attributes allowing the user and solver to communicate forward or reverse differentiation input and output.
-Second, it implements the quadratic and conic problem differentiation rules described in \cref{sec:background} as MOI models implementing these attributes.
-Third, it implements the communication of these attributes through the MOI caching and bridging layers.
-Fourth, it implements a meta-solver that implements the computation of the differentiation attributes and is parametrized by a solver that should support solving the problem.
-Fifth, it allows to integrate optimization layers into AD systems in Julia using the \texttt{ChainRulesCore.jl} package.
+DiffOpt can be viewed as five main components and aspects that are covered in the following sections.
+First, it extends MOI by creating new attributes allowing the user and solver to communicate forward or reverse differentiation input and output (Section \ref{sec:interface}).
+Second, it implements the quadratic and conic problem differentiation rules described in \cref{sec:background} as MOI models implementing these attributes (Section \ref{sec:rules}).
+Third, it implements the communication of these attributes through the MOI caching and bridging layers (Sections \ref{sec:bridges} and \ref{sec:quad_to_soc}).
+Fourth, it implements a meta-solver that implements the computation of the differentiation attributes and is parameterized by a solver that should support solving the problem (Sections \ref{sec:meta_solver} and \ref{sec:diff_solver}).
+Fifth, it allows to integrate optimization layers into AD systems in Julia using the \texttt{ChainRulesCore.jl} package (Section \ref{sec:chain}).